 XPLAIN style is an enhanced form of RUNTIMESTATISTICS processing which preserves captured statistics information in database tables.

 Once the statistics have been collected and saved in the tables, they can be queried for analysis purposes.
+See Understanding XPLAIN style database tables for details.

 Note that Derby spells XPLAIN without the initial 'E'.
-This is done to help distinguish the Derby functionality from the explain functionality that you might be familiar with from commercial DBMS products.
+This is helps distinguish the Derby functionality from the explain functionality that you might be familiar with from commercial DBMS products.
 The current XPLAIN implementation is optimized for ad-hoc queries and tool support.
 Furthermore, the explain data is quite extensive to analyze.
-Derby tries to implement a compromise between detailed explain information which is almost unreadable by human users and which has to be evaluated with the help of a tool, versus a compact version of explain data which is only applicable for rough investigations but is still browseable by human users.
-We feel that the information in the XPLAIN system tables is sufficiently detailed to be powerful, but still simple enough to provide useful information to ad-hoc querying during interactive use.
+Derby tries to implement a compromise between detailed explain information (which is almost unreadable by human users and has to be evaluated with the help of a tool) and a compact version of explain data which is only applicable for rough investigations but is still browseable by human users.
+The information in the XPLAIN system tables is sufficiently detailed to be powerful, but still simple enough to provide useful information to ad-hoc querying during interactive use.